vesnaIwakura18/rabbit-mq-example/README.md

 To get the Node server running locally:

 - Clone the repo `https://github.com/vesnaIwakura18/rabbit-mq-example.git`
-- `npm install` to install all required dependencies
+- `npm install` to install all required dependencies (make sure that Node.js is installed on your machine)
 - Make sure that your Docker application is running
 - run `docker-compose up` in the core directory